jasonmarkbeaton/parkerrr.github.io/_posts/2014-12-17-Ghost-buttons.md

   width: 220px;
   }
 {% endhighlight %}
-There are a few things you should look out for on this transition effect.
-One is the height.
+There are a few things you could try out on this transition effect.
+Like the height.
 Since the transition-property is set to "all", you can optionally set the hover and active states to include a height change (or anything else you want to transition).
 You can conditionally set this to just width by changing the transition-property to:
 {% highlight css %}
   transition: width .3s ease-in-out;
 {% endhighlight %}